 Quilceda Creek Vintners Cabernet Sauvignon has earned some of the highest scores of any wine produced in the United States.
 The 2002, ’03, ’05, ’07 and ’14 vintages of the flagship Cabernet Sauvignon all scored 100-point ratings from Robert Parker’s The Wine Advocate.
 Additionally, the ’14 Galitzine received 100 points as well.
 Quilceda Creek also produces several single vineyard Cabernets and a Columbia Valley Red Wine.

-2006 was the debut release of this wine.
+2007 was just the second vintage of this wine.
 The vineyard is located in the Horse Heaven Hills AVA and was planted in 2000.

 My rating: 94 points.

 Quilceda Creek is best obtained via the mailing list and you may be able to find some at retail in late March or early April.